aFarkas/lazysizes/README.md

 Here the list of options:

 * ``lazySizesConfig.lazyClass`` (default: ``"lazyload"``): Marker class for all elements which should be lazy loaded (There can be only one ``class``.
 In case you need to add some other element, without the defined class, simply add it per JS: ``$('.lazy-others').addClass('lazyload');``)
 * ``lazySizesConfig.preloadAfterLoad`` (default: ``false``): Wether lazysizes should load all elements after the window onload event.
-(Note: lazysizes will then load all elements using a queue.
+(Note: lazysizes will then load the elements using a queue.
 Only two parallel elements are loaded at the same time.
 This makes sure that other postboned downloads are not blocked.).
-It's unsure wether this should be ``true`` by default (depends...).
-Recommendation: Set this to ``true`` in case you don't use the LQIP pattern or you do not optimize for mobile.
 * ``lazySizesConfig.onlyLargerSizes`` (default: ``true``): In case a responsive image had the ``data-sizes="auto"`` attribute and the computed new size decreases, lazysizes won't normally change the ``sizes`` attribute to a lower value.
 * ``lazySizesConfig.clearAttr`` (default: ``false``): Set this to ``true`` if you want lazysizes to remove the ``data-`` attributes after doing it's work.
 * ``lazySizesConfig.srcAttr`` (default: ``"data-src"``): The attribute, which should be transformed to ``src``.